-If you were hurt in any of these situations, you might have a case against the property owner and/or tenant of a leased facility for negligence.
+If you were hurt in any of these situations, you might have a case against the property owner and tenant of a leased facility for negligence.

 Compensation available may include:

-If you were hurt in any of these situations, you may be able to claim compensation against the property owner and/or tenant of a residential rental for carelessness.
+If you were hurt in any of these situations, you might be able to claim compensation against the property owner and tenant of a residential rental for carelessness.

-Depending on their unique elements, premises liability claims have widely varying worth before and after litigation commences.
+Depending on their unique elements, premises liability cases have widely varying worth before and after litigation commences.